 }

-hist(phi.star, prob=T) # histogram of bootstrapped φs
+hist(phi.star, prob=TRUE) # histogram of bootstrapped φs

 # If you want to simulate your own data, use the following commands: